iQ’s Biosciences’ Immune Checkpoint Assays

 Discover Your Molecules’ Binding Properties with iQ Biosciences’ Immune Checkpoint Binding and Interaction Assays

 At the beginning of that roadmap, initial characterization of the checkpoint inhibitor is required to ensure its specificity for the immune checkpoint protein or its ligand, which can be accomplished using iQ Bioscience’s Immune Checkpoint Binding Assays.
 For these assays, we use a flow cytometry-based method to demonstrate binding of candidate molecules to cell lines expressing the protein of interest and to ensure specificity using cell lines that do not.
 Further evaluation of selected candidates can be tested for EC50 using this assay as having a selection of candidates with a wide range of EC50 is important.
 In some cases, candidates with the best EC50 are not necessarily the ones that move forward for development.
+See Figure 1 for an example of our Immune checkpoint Binding assay by flow cytometry.

 After initial characterization to establish specificity of your candidate checkpoint inhibitors, experiments must be performed to demonstrate it can block interaction between the checkpoint protein and its ligand.
 Without the ability to block engagement, the candidate is impractical as engagement will likely lead to lymphocyte inactivation.
 Indeed, the mechanism of action in current FDA approved checkpoint inhibitors is thought to be interference of binding between the immune checkpoint and its ligand.
 However, when screening antibodies that bind, there may be candidates that recognize the target, but do not prevent interaction with its ligand.
 Therefore, interaction assays must be performed to ensure the checkpoint inhibitor prevents engagement, which is an important factor to understand for a functional immune checkpoint inhibitor.
 See our Checkpoint Inhibitor Functional Assay for other factors to understand.
 At iQ Biosciences, we have developed custom Immune Checkpoint Interaction Assays using a flow cytometry-based method to screen for potential candidates that interfere with binding.
 In addition, these studies suggest a potential mechanism of action for the checkpoint inhibitor if immune response function is restored.